g7sim/cmsimple-XH-CL/README.md

 # cmsimple-XHCL-1.7.2 - beta 1

-* This is a clean modified  Fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter.
+* This is a  modified  Fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter.

 * It needs php 5.4+ (not php 5.3 !)  and is tested with php 7.4 -